nandorojo/swr-firestore/README.md

   - It also updates the local cache using SWR's `mutate`.
 This will prove highly convenient over the regular `set` function.
 - `deleteDocument()`: Extends the Firestore document [`delete` function](https://firebase.google.com/docs/firestore/manage-data/delete-data).
   - It also updates the local cache using SWR's `mutate` by deleting your document from this query and all collection queries that have fetched this document.
 This will prove highly convenient over the regular `delete` function from Firestore.
+- `unsubscribe()` A function that, when called, unsubscribes the Firestore listener.
+  - The function can be null, so make sure to check that it exists before calling it.
+  - **Note**: This is not necessary to use. `useDocument` already unmounts the listener for you.
+This is only intended if you want to unsubscribe on your own.

 The dictionary also includes the following [from `useSWR`](https://github.com/zeit/swr#return-values):